Unleashing clean hydrogen power

 For both challenges, Kawasaki Heavy Industries (Kawasaki), a Japanese technology company and founding member of the Hydrogen Council, has leading-edge answers.

-At the beginning of 2022, the world’s first liquefied hydrogen carrier successfully transported liquefied hydrogen across continents.
-The carrier, named Suiso Frontier, was built by Kawasaki as a member of the CO2-free Hydrogen Supply-chain Technology Research Association (HySTRA).
-The ship’s return voyage, from Hastings, Victoria, Australia to Kobe, Japan, was supported by the Japanese government and a consortium of companies backed by the Australian government.
+The ship’s return voyage from Hastings in Victoria, Australia, to Kobe in Japan was supported by the Japanese government and a consortium of companies backed by the Australian government.
 This groundbreaking inaugural journey was part of a pilot project to build a liquefied hydrogen supply chain, including large-scale production and transport for global markets.

 Besides carriers, the company is developing liquefiers, loading systems, storage tanks and other technologies for producing, transporting and storing hydrogen.
 It is also pioneering new technologies to generate electricity and heat from hydrogen fuel.

-“Our company realised early on the importance of using hydrogen and has been developing hydrogen gas turbine technology,” explains Takayuki Tanaka, Kawasaki’s senior manager, new business planning office, marketing & sales division, energy solution & marine engineering company.
-“For this reason, we have two main strengths.
-Firstly, we are ahead of other companies in the low nitrous oxide (NOx) technology used in hydrogen-powered gas turbines.
-Secondly, we have technology that allows us to flexibly change the mixing ratio of hydrogen and natural gas, allowing users to adjust according to the amount of hydrogen available.”
+The company realised early on the importance of using hydrogen and has been developing hydrogen gas turbine technology.
+For this reason, it has developed two main strengths.
+Firstly, it has moved ahead of other companies in the low nitrous oxide (NOx) technology used in hydrogen-powered gas turbines.
+Secondly, it has pioneered technology that allows it to flexibly change the mixing ratio of hydrogen and natural gas, allowing users to adjust according to the amount of hydrogen available.

 Kawasaki successfully demonstrated these two unique technologies in the world's first operation of a 1MW-class gas turbine cogeneration system using 100 per cent hydrogen in the urban environment of Kobe, Japan, in 2018.
 The company conducted the demonstration as a NEDO (New Energy and Industrial Technology Development Organization) grant project.

 The next step is to demonstrate the feasibility of hydrogen power generation at scale.
-In 2025, Kawasaki plans to start a demonstration test of a 30MW-class hydrogen power plant at a site in Lingen, Germany, in partnership with European energy giant RWE.
+In 2026, Kawasaki plans to start a demonstration test of a 30MW-class hydrogen power plant at a site in Lingen, Germany, in partnership with European energy giant RWE.
 The experiment will demonstrate the feasibility of the mixed combustion of hydrogen and natural gas fuel as well as combustion using only hydrogen fuel.
 Kawasaki has been conducting investigations for the demonstration project with support from NEDO.

-“We partnered with RWE because it has a strong interest in the hydrogen business, including the commercialisation of hydrogen gas turbine power generation technology, in line with Kawasaki’s business aims and strategy,” says Tanaka.
-“Over the years, we have established a reliable partnership with RWE through our Germany-based energy business subsidiary in our company, and hope to build it into a long-term one.”
+Kawasaki chose to partner with RWE because it has a strong interest in the hydrogen business, including the commercialisation of hydrogen gas turbine power generation technology, in line with Kawasaki’s business aims and strategy.
+Over the years, the firm has established a reliable partnership with RWE through its Germany-based energy business subsidiary.

 Supplying hydrogen gas turbines

-Another potential market is for Kawasaki to retrofit existing Kawasaki-manufactured gas turbines with a hydrogen combustor, enabling them to burn mixtures of up to 30 per cent hydrogen and natural gas.
+Another potential market is for Kawasaki to retrofit existing Kawasaki-manufactured gas turbines with a hydrogen combustor, enabling the turbines to burn mixtures of up to 30 per cent hydrogen and natural gas.
 Around 650 gas turbines, used mainly for factories and power plants worldwide, can be modified this way.
 The company estimates that the cost of converting an existing gas turbine generation facility to a hydrogen fuel-fired facility will be about 25 per cent of installing a new one.

 Kawasaki is developing its capabilities across the supply chain.
-The company is expecting to generate ¥52bn in 2025, ¥400bn in 2030 and ¥500bn by 2040 from its hydrogen business.
+The company is expecting to generate ¥68bn ($459mn) in 2025, ¥140bn ($945mn) in 2026 and ¥400bn ($2.7bn) by 2030 from its hydrogen business.

-By mid-century, the company hopes to capture ¥2tn of an estimated ¥12tn in demand for hydrogen chain-related technologies.
+By mid-century, the company hopes to capture ¥2tn ($13.5bn) of an estimated ¥12tn ($81bn) in demand for hydrogen chain-related technologies.

 Longstanding vision for a hydrogen future

-The disruptions to energy markets over the past year have been accompanied by increased inquiries from potential customers about Kawasaki’s hydrogen technologies, including its power generation solutions, explains Tanaka.
-“As the world accelerates efforts towards decarbonising economies, the company’s longstanding vision for carbon neutrality with hydrogen remains unchanged.”
+The ongoing disruptions to energy markets have been accompanied by increased enquiries from potential customers about Kawasaki’s hydrogen technologies, including its power generation solutions.
+As the world accelerates efforts towards decarbonising economies, the company’s longstanding vision for carbon neutrality with hydrogen remains unchanged.

 This content was paid for and produced by Kawasaki Heavy Industries in partnership with the Commercial Department of the Financial Times.